 IIS (Internet Information Services) is a web server created by Microsoft for Windows systems.
-As a system administrator we know that to manage IIS is easy from GUI.
-Some times we get tasks to create large number of websites under IIS or create site in IIS using windows batch script.
-This article will guide you to how to create Website and App Pool in IIS using command line.
+As a system administrator, we know that to manage IIS is easy from GUI.
+Some times we get tasks to create a large number of websites under IIS or create a site in IIS using windows batch script.
+This article will guide you on how to create a Website, Application, site binding, and Application Pools in IIS using the command line.

-Before using below commands, start the command prompt as administrator.
-So that you can get all privileges to make changes.
-After that navigate to C:WindowsSystem32inetsrv directory.
+Before using the below commands, start the command prompt as administrator.
+So that you can get all the privileges to make changes.
+After that navigate to C:\Windows\System32\inetsrv directory.

 Create Website in IIS

-For example we need to create a website named example.com with document root c:sitesexample.
+For example we need to create a website named example.com with document root c:\sites\example.com.

 appcmd add site /name:example.com /id:1 /physicalPath:c:\sites\example.com /bindings:http/*:80:example.com

 Create Application Pool in IIS

-IIS App Pool used for grouping of sites to use similar configuration settings or prevent to other application to use resources of one application by other application.
+IIS App Pool used for grouping of sites to use similar configuration settings or prevent other applications to use resources of one application by other applications.
 Use one of below option as per your requirements

 App Pool with Default Settings

-Use following command to create App Pool with default settings of IIS.
+Use the following command to create Application Pool named “myAppPool” with default settings of IIS.

 appcmd add apppool /name:myAppPool

 App Pool with Specific Settings

 If you want to use different settings for your App Pools, use command like below.
 Change managedRuntimeVersion as per your requirements v1.0, v1.1, v2.0 or v4.0.

-> appcmd add apppool /name:Sales /managedRuntimeVersion:v2.0 /managedPipelineMode:Integrated > appcmd add apppool /name:Sales /managedRuntimeVersion:v2.0 /managedPipelineMode:Classic
+appcmd add apppool /name:myAppPool /managedRuntimeVersion:v2.0 /managedPipelineMode:Integrated appcmd add apppool /name:myAppPool /managedRuntimeVersion:v2.0 /managedPipelineMode:Classic

 Change App Pool of Website